twoBirds/twobirds-core/README.md

 twoBirds strictly follows the KISS and DRY doctrines, also some of SOLID.

+It is JS-linted, jasmine tested and this package contains the complete API documentation.

 tB is the minimum possible solution for an application framework.

 It consists of 3 parts: